katietarng/hb-intro-final-project/README.md

-Vacation Destination Fun Questionnaire
+Vacation Destination Questionnaire

 What is the program?
 ------------
-This is a Buzzfeed-style survey that outputs a user's next suggested vacation destination based on the answers to the questions in the survey.
-Once the user has gone through the entire flow of the survey and received their destination, the program will output 5 hotel suggestions provided by Expedia's API.
+This is a Buzzfeed-style survey that outputs a user's next suggested vacation destination based on their answers to the questions in the survey.
+Once the user has gone through the flow of the survey and received their destination, the program will output five hotel suggestions provided by Expedia's API.
+The program is designed to be a fun interactive survey that may help those with wanderlust decide where to plan their next adventure.

 Documentation
 -------------